abpframework/abp/docs/en/Community-Articles/2023-09-20-Moving-Background-Job-Execution-To-A-Separate-Application/POST.md

 * Create a shared project named `SeparateBackgroundJob.Common.Shared` to share the `BackgroundJob` and `BackgroundJobArgs` classes between the web and job executor applications.
 * Install the `Volo.Abp.BackgroundJobs.Abstractions` package to the `SeparateBackgroundJob.Common.Shared` project.

-Add `SeparateBackgroundJobCommonSharedModule` class to the `SeparateBackgroundJob.Common.Shared` project:
+Add the `SeparateBackgroundJobCommonSharedModule` class to the `SeparateBackgroundJob.Common.Shared` project:

 ```csharp
 [DependsOn(typeof(AbpBackgroundJobsAbstractionsModule))]